Medication Management

 Clear Protocols

-Established procedures for managing any complications
+Established procedures for managing complications

 Education First